pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `numa_node`: Allocates the NUMA policy to the instance.
 If this parameter is specified, you need to ensure that the target machine has [numactl](https://linux.die.net/man/8/numactl) installed.
 If this parameter is specified, cpubind and membind policies are allocated via [numactl](https://linux.die.net/man/8/numactl).
 This parameter field is the string type.
 The field value is the ID of the NUMA node, such as "0,1".

-- `config_file`: This field specifies a local file that is transferred to the target machine during the initialization phase of the cluster configuration as the configuration of Alertmanager.
+- `config_file`: Specifies a local file that is transferred to the target machine during the initialization phase of the cluster configuration as the configuration of Alertmanager.

 - `os`: The operating system of the machine specified in `host`.
 If this field is not specified, the default value is the `os` value in `global`.